 My father lived his life by example, showing my five siblings and me in his everyday actions what it means to be a man of honor, why it is important to be humble, and most profoundly, why God must come first in your life.
 He lived by the creed, “I am third.”
 In everything he said and did, he exemplified this philosophy, “God first, your fellow-man second, as for myself, I am third.”
 When I was a young teen, my father shared an insight with me that has remained with me ever since, hence the title of my blog.

-Jennifer Fenwick is a former teacher, who now makes her career as a program analyst and technical editor.
-She is the author of, Four Weeks, an inspirational collection of original poetry and reflections about recovery and the power found in surrender.
-Four Weeks will be available through Amazon Fall, 2018.
+Jennifer Fenwick is a former history teacher, who now makes her career as a program analyst and technical editor.
+She is the author of, Four Weeks, an inspirational collection of original poetry and reflections about recovery and the power found in surrender; In the Eye of the Storm: Stories of Survival and Hope from the Florida Panhandle, a collection of inspiring stories, images, and poetry following the devastation of Hurricane Michael on October 10, 2018; and In the Aftermath of the Storm: Stories of Hope and Healing.
+Her books are available on Amazon.